Quinn5545/wordle/README.md

-This is a fun little world recreation, with some personalization coming soon
+This is a fun little wordle recreation, with some personalization coming soon